Missing USS Fitzgerald sailors found dead

 No one aboard the Crystal was hurt, and no oil spilled from the vessel, NYK said.
 It was back in port Sunday.

-NYK and the ship's owner are cooperating with a Japan Coast Guard investigation into the collision, the shipping firm said.
+NYK and the ship's owner are cooperating with a Japan coast guard investigation into the collision, the shipping firm said.

 "Our thoughts and deep concerns go out to all those directly affected," NYK said.